tapi262/game_/README.md

 ### Technologies
- Python with using pygame, time, os and random.
+ Python with using module pygame, time, os and random.

 ### How to run this app?
 1. Clone the template project, replacing my-project with the name of the project you are creating: